Beyond School: Building a School of the Future

 It’s a philosophy of integrated education that transcends time and space providing a framework; within which individuals create learning pathways that meet their needs now, and for the future.

-The primary shortcoming of our current system of institutional education is that it was designed for a particular moment in time and it does not address the continuous evolution of humanity, the world that we are living in now, or that is emerging ahead of us.
-Infrastructure built to serve the era of the Industrial Revolution has proven itself woefully inadequate in preparing people for the real world of work and life in the explosion of the Tech Revolution, not to mention whatever is coming next.
+The primary shortcoming of our current system of institutional education is that it was designed for a particular moment in time and it does not address the world that we are living in now, or that is emerging ahead of us.
+Infrastructure built to serve the era of the Industrial Revolution has proven itself woefully inadequate in preparing people for today’s world of work and life in the explosion of the Tech Revolution, not to mention whatever is coming next.
 This spring, when COVID-19 ground the wheels of the educational establishment to a halt, the failures and limitations of the school system were thrown into the spotlight and people who had never previously considered alternatives started asking, “Is there a better way?”

 Before we can step forward it helps to look back.